 Romero single-handedly re-imagined zombies took them away from their voodoo roots and turned them into the living dead throngs with an insatiable appetite for the warm flesh of the unfortunate living.
 His ideas were groundbreaking, to say the least.

-Why do the dead rise from the grave to eat flesh?
+Why do the dead rise from the grave with an insatiable hunger for living flesh?
 Because Romero said they do.
 Why do you have to aim for the head to kill a zombie?
-Romero said so, and we do not question these rules.
+Because Romero said so.
+And know what?
+We do not question these rules.
 They’re as common and fool-proof as a silver bullet is to a werewolf’s heart.
 Zombies live today all thanks to George A. Romero.

 But there was so much more to the man than his rightly-praised Dead franchise.
 Let’s be frank here, had Romero only made three movies in his entire life (Night of the Living Dead, Dawn of the Dead, and Day of the Dead) he could have spent the rest of his days as a friendly convention regular and done pretty well for himself.

 But he didn’t follow that path because the man was an artist and kept himself busy on projects up until we lost him.

 Indeed there was so much more to the Godfather of Zombies than zombie films.
 Creepshow is one example among many of just how fun and talented he was, and proves the creative range Romero had as a storyteller.

 George Romero also understood this vital point – sometimes we just need to shut the news off (or up), butter up some popcorn, then sit back and forget all about the drama of life through the vibe of a good movie.
 The kind gentleman gave us so many to choose from and his legacy will continue into the generations to come.
 His mark on horror will never be replaced or equaled.